EUDAT-B2STAGE/http-api/docs/running.md

 You may (and should) change it inside the `docker-compose.yml` file.

-By the way, security for containers is best reached by avoiding connections/launching containers from outside your net/LAN.
+Note that security for containers is best reached by avoiding connections/launching containers from outside your net/LAN.